kristopolous/db.js/README.md

 Specify a function that will get the candidate object to be added and return either true or false specifying (true) to add it or (false) to not.
 This feature was added to implement blacklisting.

-When you run it with or without arguments you get an array of the functions back.
+When you run addIf with or without arguments you get an array of the functions back.
 You can then splice, shift, pop, push, or unshift the array to do those respective functions.

-<b>Example:</b>
+<h4>Example:</h4>

     db.addIf(function(what) {
       return ('key' in what);